 If you are asked to give a “recorded statement” so that they can get the claim started…..Refuse to give the recorded statement without a lawyer.
 If the insurance claims adjuster insists, tell them you will call a lawyer right away, since they are not giving you any other options.

-7. Does it cost money to get advice from Zarzaur Law, P.A., even if I am uncertain about my injury?
+7. Does it cost money to get advice from the injury attorneys at Zarzaur Law, P.A., even if I am uncertain about my injury or car accident case?

 No. All advice and counsel up to the point of recovery of money is FREE.
 The lawyers at Zarzaur Law offer free advice to clients and non-clients alike as part of our business practice, and it is customary in this field of law to provide this service.
 We only collect fees and costs if we actually make a monetary recovery for your injury case.
 Once we are retained as your personal injury firm and you sign our firm’s contingency fee contract, you then are agreeing to pay us, but ONLY IF WE WIN AND GET YOU MONEY.
 If we lose or do not get a monetary recovery, then you don’t owe us anything.